 Walking every day, whether at a moderate or vigorous intensity, helps improve blood sugar control in people with type 2 diabetes.
 According to The Hindustan Times, several studies have demonstrated the positive effects of physical activity on blood sugar regulation.

-Start with 5000 walking steps
+Start with 5000 steps

-According to Dr Priyanka Khanna, Consultant, Women's Health at Cloudnine Hospital, Punjabi Bagh, New Delhi, walking is a very effective form of exercise that offers many health benefits to everyone, especially those with diabetes.
+According to Dr Priyanka Khanna, Consultant, Women's Health at Cloudnine Hospital, Punjabi Bagh, New Delhi, walking is a very effective form of exercise that offers numerous health benefits to everyone, especially those with diabetes.

 She said that vigorous walking will help the average person control weight gain and increase cardiovascular endurance, leading to a reduced risk of diabetes.
 She cited the American College of Sports Medicine and the American Diabetes Association as saying that walking for 30 minutes at least five days a week will help control the risk of type 2 diabetes.